gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 ```

-If you run the above example with R2=0, the estimated rejection rate should be close to 0.5.
+If you run the above example with R2=0, the estimated rejection rate should be close to 0.05.
 Why?
-Because we are rejecting if p-value<0.05, if the p-values are correct (in the above case they are because we simulate under the same normal assumptions that are used to derive the test-statistic) then, if H0 holds, we expect a rejection rate equal to the significance level.
+Because we are rejecting if p-value<0.05, if the p-values are correct (in the above case they are correct because we simulate data under the same normal assumptions that are used to derive the test-statistic) then we expect a rejection rate equal to the significance level used for rejection.
 But p-values are not always correct.
 The following example illustrates this.

 [Main]( https://github.com/gdlc/STAT_COMP/blob/master/README.md )